canokaue/DigitalDoc/README.md

-# ImmunoLynk: COVID19 Immunity Testing Results on the Blockchain
+# DigitalDoc: Document Registry on the Blockchain
-MIT COVID Hack Challenge 2020: Team #thedreamteam
+Shawee MegaHack 2 2020: Team 21

-This is a simple but effective implementation of a blockchain-based descentralized test results validator.
+This is a simple but effective implementation of a blockchain-based descentralized document registry.

 The project is divided into the sections bellow.